First, learn about the triggers of indoor allergies. Your child can have allergy flare-ups from even small amounts of:

 What You Can Do

 - Seal pillows, mattresses, and box springs in allergen-proof covers to keep dust mites away.

 - Vacuum regularly to suck up indoor allergy triggers.
 Make sure your machine has a HEPA filter.

 - Wash sheets and blankets every week or two in hot water.
 Put them in the dryer on a high setting to kill and clear away dust mites.

-- If your child is allergic to dogs or cats, keep them out of his bedroom.
+- If your child is allergic to dogs or cats, keep them out of their bedroom.
 Bathe the animal every week to help cut down on dander.

 - Consider replacing carpet with hardwood, linoleum, or tile.

 To prevent cockroach invasions, seal cracks and openings in your home, and follow these tips:

 - Clean the kitchen regularly.